QRCS-CORP/CEX/docs/PRNG/HCR.md

-# An implementation of an HMAC Counter PRNG: HCR
+# HMAC Counter PRNG: HCR

 ## Description:
 An implementation of a HMAC based Counter generator PRNG.